acorn-io/runtime/docs/docs/50-running/01-args-and-secrets.md

 ### Passing complex arguments

-To pass complex arguments is to create a file in the local directory and pass it to Acorn with the `@` syntax:
+To pass complex arguments, create a file in the local directory and pass it to Acorn with the `@` syntax:

 ```yaml title="config.yaml"
 my: